Our Future Path! A plan for a better world!

 Our Present

 For instance, many of us now live a more sedentary life with an abundance of food, which has led to a growing problem with obesity.
-It may take many generations before our metabolisms and appetites have the chance to adapt to our new lifestyles and food supply.
+It may take many generations before our metabolisms and appetites have the chance to evolve and to adapt to our new lifestyles and food supply.
 That is, if we do not short-circuit our evolution by coming up with a diet drug that will mask the problem.
-(Note: There are some new diet drugs that may be doing that.)
+(Note: There are some new diet drugs that may now be doing that.)

 Another major change in our lifestyles has been the transition from tribal and extended families to individual and nuclear families.
 The major drive behind this change has been the development of cheap energy.
 At first, this drew individuals and families away from their small towns and extended families into the cities in search of better paying factory and office jobs.
-Then, with better cars and roads, many of us headed towards the suburbs in search of a place to live in safer neighborhoods with cleaner air and some green space.
+Then, with better cars and roads, many of us headed towards the suburbs in search of a place to live in safer neighborhoods with cleaner air and more green space.

 With this shift in lifestyles, our lives are now more dependent on strangers, the state and machines.
 Physiologically and psychologically, we are still best adapted to a life in a small tribal group with our extended family close by.
-As a result, more individuals suffer from more stress and loneliness today than most of our ancestors ever did, maybe because we are now surrounded by far more strangers than friends or family.
+As a result, more individuals suffer from more stress and loneliness today than most of our ancestors ever did, which may be because we are now surrounded by far more strangers than friends or family.

-Even if we could completely adapt physiologically and psychologically to our current lifestyles, we would still have a major problem.
+Even if we could completely evolve and adapt physiologically and psychologically to our current lifestyles, we would still have a major problem.
 Our current lifestyles are using up our resources at a faster rate than they can be replaced and are causing the destruction of natural habitats and the extinction of numerous species of plants and animals.
 Today, the greatest threat facing us, and all life on our planet, is humanity itself.

 One possible analogy to our current lifestyle may be to think of it as sky diving.
 Sky diving can be fun and exciting, but at some point, before it is too late, one must open the parachute, or everything will come to an abrupt and destructive end.
 Of course, opening the parachute just delays and softens the end.
 Instead of sky diving, we may need to think more about our lifestyles in terms of gliding or parasailing.
 It may not give everyone the same rush as sky diving, but the fun can be sustained for a longer time so that future generations can continue to enjoy the ride.